MouadJEBILOU/alx-system_engineering-devops/0x00-shell_basics/README.md

-TASK 0 : Write a script that prints the absolute path name of the current working directory :
+TASK 0 : Write a script that prints the absolute path name of the current working11;rgb:0000/0000/0000directory :
 #!/bin/bash
 pwd